ucsb-cs32/s21/_lab/lab07.md

 Learning objectives.
 At the end of this lab, students should be able to:

-- Use gdb to examine buggy C++ code
+- Use gdb to examine and fix buggy C++ code
-- Use valgrind to check for memory leaks
+- Use valgrind to check for memory leaks and explore memory use

 Modality
 ============